MicrosoftDocs/windows-itpro-docs/windows/deployment/volume-activation/appendix-information-sent-to-microsoft-during-activation-client.md

     This result includes error codes and the following information about any activation exploits and related malicious or unauthorized software that was found or disabled:

-    -   The activation exploit’s identifier
+    -   The activation exploits’ identifier
-    -   The activation exploit’s current state, such as cleaned or quarantined
+    -   The activation exploits’ current state, such as cleaned or quarantined
     -   Computer manufacturer’s identification
-    -   The activation exploit’s file name and hash in addition to a hash of related software components that may indicate the presence of an activation exploit
+    -   The activation exploits’ file name and hash apart from a hash of related software components that may indicate the presence of an activation exploit
 -   The name and a hash of the contents of your computer’s startup instructions file
 -   If your Windows license is on a subscription basis, information about how your subscription works

-Standard computer information is also sent, but your computer’s IP address is only retained temporarily.
+Standard computer information is also sent, but your computer’s IP address is only kept temporarily.

 ## Use of information

 Microsoft uses the information to confirm that you have a licensed copy of the software.
-Microsoft does not use the information to contact individual consumers.
+Microsoft doesn't use the information to contact individual consumers.
 For more information, see [Windows 10 Privacy Statement](https://go.microsoft.com/fwlink/p/?LinkId=619879).

 ## See also